Should I Pay Off My Debt Before Buying A House? Your Debt And Mortgage Questions Answered

-If you're paying off many different types of debt, whether that includes student loans, multiple credit cards, and maybe a car loan, it might make sense to consolidate your debt.
-This could potentially help you lower your interest rate, but it will also allow you to start paying one monthly payment instead of several.
+If you're paying off many different types of debt – maybe that includes student loans, multiple credit cards and a car loan – it might make sense to consolidate your debt.
+This could potentially help you lower your interest rate, but it’ll also allow you to start paying one monthly payment instead of several.

 What Credit Score Do You Need To Buy A House in 2021?

 Credit score can affect your mortgage eligibility and interest rate alike.
 In this article, we’ll discuss what credit score you need to buy a house.

 Your credit score and mortgage rates go hand-in-hand, and a healthy credit history can save you money in the long run.
 Learn how rates are affected by credit.